Coding-with-Callie/coding-with-callie-website/README.md

 <p>&nbsp;</p>

-### Create and fill out .env file
+### Create and fill out api .env file
-* In the root directory of the api create a new file called .env
+* In the api root directory create a new file called .env
-* In the .env file add the following information replacing <username>, <password> and <database-name> with the correct values
+* In the .env file add the following information replacing username, password and database-name with the correct values

       DATABASE_HOST=localhost
       DATABASE_USERNAME=<username>